Frequently Asked Questions

 Q: Girls Box Lacrosse - What are

-A: Girl's Box Lacrosse is still a go for 2014.
-After a succesful 2013 season we are looking forward to more girls playing Canada's Summer National Sports.
+A: Girl's Box Lacrosse is still a go for 2015.
+After a very succesful 2014 season we are looking forward to more girls playing Canada's Summer National Sports.
 LMLA is offering a Girl's Box Competitive/Travel program.
 Girls programs are starting in many SW Ontario centres including Sarnia, Wallaceburg, Hamilton and Fergus/Elora.
 LMLA hopes and expects that there will be enough interest to run at least 2 mixed age teams this year.
 We expect that we will continue to have enough players for a Peewee/Bantam and Midget/Intermediate teams.
 Everything will depend on numbers.
 We expect most of last year's girls to re-register this year.
 If YOU want Girl's Box Lacrosse to succeed in London, put your name forward to volunteer to help.
 Become involved with the Girl's program by talking up potential players and their parents, recruit more players to come out - recruit the entire Devillettes organization if you have to (1 team at a time).
 Remember that raw numbers will make all the difference in whether this program gets further off the ground or not.
 Note that most of the projected participants will likely be relatively new to the sport.
 If you have any questions contact the Girls Box Coordinator.

 Q: I would like to coach but I know nothing